 Explanatory note to Rule 2040-1: Rule 2040-1 is former Rule 2090-1.
 Subpart (B)(1) is revised to require trial bar membership in contested matters as well as in adversary proceedings.
+Subpart (C) is revised to include the assistants of the named officers.
 Other amendments are purely stylistic.